Padang Bai is not only the harbor to the Gilis between Bali and Lombok, but it is also the closest gateway to some of Bali’s greatest treasures.

 Tirta Gangga, which translates to the Holy Water of the Ganges, is another water palace at Karangasem.
 It is a labyrinth of pools and fountains set in a lush garden.

 The last Raja of Karangasem, whose acquaintance you’ve already made at the Ujung Water Palace, commissioned this second palace in 1946.
 However, the complex was destroyed in the eruption of the Agung volcano in 1963, but eventually rebuilt.

 Tirta Gangga spreads over 1.2 hectares.
-Constructed on three levels, it consists of many water basins, ponds with lotus flowers, and fish such as koi carps.
-Those who don’t fall in one of the ponds by accident can get wet on purpose at the swimming pool.
+Constructed on three levels, it consists of many water basins, ponds with lotus flowers, and fish such as koi carp.
+Those who don’t fall into one of the ponds by accident can get wet on purpose at the swimming pool.